fResult/Just-Systems-Design/exercises/08_design-netflix/README.md

 ### 5. User Metadata Storage

-We can expect to store some user metadata for each video on the Netflix platform.\
+We'll store user metadata for each video on the Netflix platform.\
-For instance, we might want to store the timestamp that a user left a video at, a user's rating on a video, etc..
+Such as the timestamp when a user left a video and user ratings on a video, etc...

-Just like the static content mentioned above, this user metadata will be tied to the number of videos on Netflix.\
+Like the static content mentioned above, This metadata is tied to the number of videos.
-However, unlike the static content, this user metadata will grow with the Netflix user-based, since each user will have user metadata.
+But it grows with the user base because every user has user metadata.

 **We can quickly estimate how much space we'll need for this user metadata:**